0xMiden/air-script/docs/src/description/evaluators.md

 ev foo([a, b, c]) {}
 ```
 Evaluator name must:
-- Be a string consisting of alpha-numeric characters and underscores.
+- Be a string consisting of alphanumeric characters and underscores.
 - Start with a letter.
 - Be unique among the evaluators declared in and imported by a module.